matteosox/tubthumper/.github/CONTRIBUTING.md

 _TL;DR: To build the `cicd` Docker image, run `cicd/setup.sh`._

-The `setup.sh` shell script in the `cicd` directory will build the `cicd` image for you, installing both OS-level and Python dependencies, while also installing the `tubthumper` package in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable).
-Different workflows will mount the relevant parts of the repo in a Docker container, allowing fast development, i.e. no need to re-build the image to test/document/etc. your changes as you go.
+The `setup.sh` shell script in the `cicd` directory will build the `matteosox/tubthumper-cicd` image for you, installing both OS-level and Python dependencies, while also installing the `tubthumper` package in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable).
+Different workflows will mount the repo in a Docker container, allowing fast development, i.e. no need to re-build the image to test/document/etc. your changes as you go.

-You'll need to build this image for each commit (the image is tagged by git commit SHA), but this is generally quite fast because of a few cacheing tricks.
+While the image is versioned per commit, you generally shouldn't need to rebuild it unless there are changes to more infrastructural stuff (requirements, anything in the `docker` directory).
+Even so, this is generally quite fast because of a few cacheing tricks.

 ### Cacheing Tricks

-We do a couple of neat cacheing tricks to speed things up.
-First off, in the `Dockerfile`s themselves, we use the `RUN --mount=type=cache` functionality of Docker BuildKit to cache apt packages stored in `/var/cache/apt` and Python packages stored in `~/.cache/pip`.
+In `Dockerfile`, we use the `RUN --mount=type=cache` functionality of Docker BuildKit to cache apt packages stored in `/var/cache/apt` and Python packages stored in `~/.cache/pip`.
 This keeps your local machine from re-downloading new packages each time. h/t Itamar Turner-Trauring from his site [pythonspeed](https://pythonspeed.com/articles/docker-cache-pip-downloads/) for inspiration.

-Second, we use the new `BUILDKIT_INLINE_CACHE` feature to cache our images using Docker Hub.
-This is configured in the `docker build` command, and is smart enough to only download the layers you need.
-This DOES work in Github Actions, while the prior functionality does not. h/t Itamar Turner-Trauring from his site [pythonspeed](https://pythonspeed.com/articles/speeding-up-docker-ci/) for inspiration.

 ## Tests